Evaluating Joyful Movement: tools to deepen exercise satisfaction

 2. Self-Acceptance: it’s rare that I find myself comparing my abilities or body to others.
 I have an appreciation for my unique strengths.
 I practice healthy coping skills in the face of adversity or when my body is not meeting expectations.

 3. Community Focus: My workout peers value growth, healthy competition that uplifts all (when relevant), and community support.
-I take regular action to contribute to my community, in ways that suit my financial & personal means, by volunteering, teaching, donating, etc.
+I take regular action to contribute to my community, in ways that suit my financial & personal means, by volunteering, teaching, donating, etc. Sometimes this means: supporting a friend, sharing a kind comment online, or showing up in your own way.

 4. Social Connection: My workout routine supports & enhances quality time with others.
 I do not feel trapped by my exercise routine.